Key0007/pico-currency-monitor/README.md

      - Save as `main.py`

 5. Running the project:
-   - After saving `main.py`, simply power up your Pico W
+   - After saving `main.py`, power up your Pico W
    - The display will show:
      - '----' (test pattern)
      - Then the current exchange rate